deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### Programmatic Incentives

+Programmatic Incentives (PI) are `EIGEN` tokens minted by the EigenLayer protocol and distributed to _(Re)Stakers_ and _Operators_ to incentivize and bootstrap participants in the Eigenlayer.

-Programmatic Incentives (PI) are distributed in `EIGEN` tokens minted by the Eigenlayer protocol and distributed to _Stakers_ and _Operators_ through the `RewardsCoordinator` contract.
+PI are distributed in `EIGEN` tokens minted by the Eigenlayer protocol and distributed to _(Re)Stakers_ and _Operators_ through the `RewardsCoordinator` contract.
 The permission owner to post the root is again the [rewardsUpdater](#security-council).
 Read more here on the emission schedule and emission amount in the [official docs](https://docs.eigenfoundation.org/programmatic-incentives/programmatic-incentives-faq).

 # Dependencies

 The Eigenlayer protocol does not depend on a single _AVS_ or _Operator_.
-However, _AVSs_, _Stakers_ and _Operators_ depend on each other, and as such create dependency risks for each other.
+However, _AVSs_, _(Re)Stakers_ and _Operators_ depend on each other, and as such create dependency risks for each other.

 The following subsections highlight risks potentially coming from _AVSs_ and _Operators_ for respective counterparties.